-Best membrane keyboard runner-up: Roccat Horde Aimo
+Best membrane gaming keyboard (runner-up): Roccat Horde Aimo

-It’s not entirely silent, but it’s certainly a lot less sociable than any of the other mechanical keyboards on this list – namely, you can use it within ear shot of another human being with functioning ear lobes and not run the risk of having something thrown in the general direction of your head.
+It’s not entirely silent, but it’s certainly a lot more sociable than any of the other mechanical keyboards on this list – namely, you can use it within ear shot of another human being with functioning ear lobes and not run the risk of having something thrown in the general direction of your head.
 Each key still offers a pleasing degree of precision and tactile feedback as well, and the subtle RGB lighting doesn’t get up in your face, either.

 What really separates the Horde Aimo from the rest, however, is that nice, chunky media bar along the top, complete with revolving volume knob.
 It’s a wonderfully tactile bit of design, and it can be used for all sorts of functions depending on which media key you press alongside it.
 It also has built-in support for Microsoft’s fancy Surface Dial peripheral.
 The only thing the Horde Aimo doesn’t have, unfortunately, is USB passthrough support.
 But hey, this is still a fine keyboard in its own right, and doesn’t demand too many of your hard-earned pounds/dollars, either.

 Read more in our Roccat Horde Aimo review.

 Best mechanical gaming keyboard: Fnatic Streak / miniStreak